-Depending on your provider and your level of cover, you are eligible to get a rebate on any Ovira purchase through your Health Insurance.
+Depending on your provider and your level of cover, you are eligible to claim any Ovira purchase through your Health Insurance.
 It's just a few simple steps - we promise.

-As a TENS (Transcutaneous Electrical Nerve Stimulation) machine, Noha is considered a class 2a medical device.
-In the United States and Canada, medical devices can fall under different umbrellas in health insurance, including but not limited to:
+As a TENS (Transcutaneous Electrical Nerve Stimulation) machine, our device is considered a class 2a medical device.
+In Australia, medical devices can fall under different umbrellas in health insurance, including but not limited to:

 - Health Aids and Appliances Cover